 Typically TMJ treatment involves improving the harmony between the position of the teeth, the temporomandibular joint, and the muscles of the jaw.
 Sometimes TMJ symptoms and jaw pain can be relieved by simply wearing a custom balanced occlusal orthotic.
 Sometimes it may be best to gently adjust the teeth to reduce an unbalanced bite that may be causing jaw grinding or bruxism.
 Other times, it may be best to first consider orthodontics to improve the jaw and teeth position.
 Depending on your situation, TMJ treatment may be completed in one simple phase, but for more complex treatments your TMJ specialist may suggest 2 to 3 phases each which are necessary to incrementally improve the symptoms.
 Ask questions to get familiar with the treatment plan when consulting with a specialist.
 Find out how long the treatment will take, how much it will cost, and what methods will be used.
 Ask what the goal of the treatment is and do research to learn about any risks involved.
 Most importantly, make sure you feel comfortable and confident in the TMJ specialist prior to proceeding with treatment.

-Aesthetic Smile Reconstruction is metro Boston’s leading TMJ dentist.
-Contact us today at our office in Waltham, Massachusetts for quality treatment.
+Find a TMJ specialist you feel comfortable with today.
+Aesthetic Smile Reconstruction is a nationally leading practice located in the Boston metro area (Waltham, MA).
+Contact us today at our office for any help you need.
 We’re eager to answer any questions you may have and get you the long-lasting relief you deserve.

 Overcome needle phobia at the dentist: Putting it all together